-Wash Rice : Measure out the rice and put it into a deep sauce-pan or use a bowl at this stage.
+Wash Rice : Measure out the rice and put it into a saucepan or use a bowl at this stage.
 Add plenty of water to the pan/bowl then gently stir and mix the rice with your hand.
-Pour the water away, keeping the rice in the pan/bowl with your hand when the water becomes cloudy with starch.
+When the water becomes cloudy with starch, pour the water away, keeping the rice in the pan/bowl with your hand.
 Repeat this step up to 3-5 times or until the water becomes clear.
-After washing the rice soak the rice for at least 30 minutes.
+After washing the rice soak the rice for at least 30 mins.
+Then drain after 30 mins.

-Boil Rice : Add the rice and 390ml of water to your sauce pan and put on the stove at maximum heat until the water boils.
-Once the water boils, turn down the heat to low and let the rice simmer for about 15-20 minutes.
+Boil Rice : Add the rice and 390ml of fresh water to your saucepan.
+Put on the stove, and bring to the boil.
+Once boiling, turn the heat down to low and let the rice simmer for about 15-20 mins.
 (Make sure to keep the lid on the sauce pan at all times).

-Steam Rice : Once it has simmered, remove the sauce pan from the stove and leave the rice to steam for a further 10-15 minutes for authentic Japanese stickiness.
+Steam Rice : Once it has simmered, remove the saucepan from the stove and leave the rice to steam for a further 10-15 mins.

 Serve and Enjoy : Once the rice has finished steaming, mix well with a shamoji, or Japanese rice paddle, and serve into bowls.
-You can then use a choice of toppings such as furikake, Japanese pickles (tsukemono) or sauce for extra flavour.
+You can then use a choice of toppings such as furikake, Japanese pickles (tsukemono) or sauce for extra flavour or use to make onigiri rice balls.

 Requirements: Sushi Vinegar 80ml